HannePruefer/Collecting_Data_Web_Scraping_APIs_WBS/README.md

 # Collecting_Data_Web_Scraping_APIs_WBS
  Build a data pipeline with Python and SQL

-A project within the Data Science Bootcamp at WBS Coding School

 ## Overview

 The project aims at collecting Data via Web Scraping and by requests over an API.
 The collected data is then processed over the Goolge Cloud to an SQL Database.